samantafluture/ignite-feed-reactjs/README.md

 You create a new value (new memory space).

 But why?
 Performance!
 It's easier and faster for React to **compare what it changes** in the interface.

+## Closures

+Every time you are going to update some information that depends on its last value (meaning: it depends on itself), it's a good idea to update the state using a pattern of arrow function.